1904 United States presidential election in Oregon: Campaign

 President Roosevelt was extremely popular in Oregon because of his policies of reforming the railroads, creating a Department of Commerce and Labor and conservation of the forests that were at the time heavily exploited by large businesses.
 Parker's re-emphasis on the Gold Standard, which harked back to Grover Cleveland, aroused little enthusiasm in Oregon.
 Nor did his opposition to Roosevelt's policy of imperialism in the Pacific, with the result that Parker's showing was the worst-ever by any major-party nominee in Oregon except for his mentor Cleveland twelve years previously.
 At the same time, Roosevelt's performance remains the best ever by any presidential candidate since Oregon's statehood in 1859.
 Parker did not win more than thirty percent of the vote in a single county, and overall took just a little over nineteen percent of Oregon's ballots, 18% below his national result and a 20% drop from Democratic performance in 1900.

-Socialist nominee Eugene V. Debs, whose campaign focused on trust-busting and the opposition to monopolies, traveled all around the nation in a charismatic campaign that netted him over four hundred thousand votes nationwide.
+Socialist nominee Eugene V. Debs, whose campaign focused on trust-busting and the opposition to monopolies, traveled all around the nation in a influential campaign that netted him over four hundred thousand votes nationwide.
 Although he did not outpoll Parker in any Oregon county, Debs nonetheless received over eight percent of the vote, 5.5% higher than his national performance.